vcstools/rosinstall/doc/rosinstall.rst

 ROS dependent modules
 =====================

-These modules prodive functions on top of the multiproject context with reference to ROS.
+These modules provide functions on top of the multiproject context with reference to ROS.

 :mod:`rosinstall_cli` Module
 ----------------------------